-- 2. Lower the child restraint cushion. - 3.
-Read the information and warnings on the child restraint cushion.
+2. Unfasten the fastening strap and lower the child restraint cushion.

+3. Read the information and warnings on the child restraint cushion.
 Check the child's size and weight to be sure the child is not too small or too large for the child restraint.